-Common and repetitive questions in the world of web scraping is how to avoid getting blocked by target servers?
+A common and repetitive question in the world of web scraping is how to avoid getting blocked by target servers?
 And, how to increase the quality of retrieved data?

 However, another sometimes overlooked technique is to use and optimize HTTP headers.
 This practice will allow to significantly decrease your web scraper’s chances of getting blocked by various data sources, and also ensure that the retrieved data is of high quality.

-Now don’t get alarmed if you have no or little knowledge about HTTP headers, as we covered what are HTTP headers, and discussed how they are connected in web scraping process.
+Don’t be alarmed if you have little knowledge about web headers, as we covered what HTTP headers are and discuss how they are connected in the web scraping process.
 If you wish to further your knowledge on the topic of scraping, check out our guide on how to scrape a website with Python.

-In this article, we are revealing 5 most essential HTTP headers that need to be used and optimized, and provide you with the reasoning behind it.
+In this article, we are revealing the 5 most common HTTP headers that need to be used and optimized, and provide you with the reasoning behind it.

 AppleWebKit/605.1.15 (KHTML, like Gecko)

-So, when it comes to User-Agent request header, remember to frequently alter the information this header carries, which will allow to substantially reduce your odds of getting blocked.
+So, when it comes to the User-Agent request header, remember to frequently alter the information this header carries, which will allow you to substantially reduce your odds of getting blocked.

 The Accept-Language request header passes information indicating to a web server which languages the client understands, and which particular language is preferred when the web server sends the response back.